 In selecting candidates for the Board of Directors, the Nominating Committee begins by determining whether the incumbent directors whose terms expire at the annual meeting of stockholders desire and are qualified to continue their service on the Board.
 Under its Charter, the Nominating Committee is charged with considering incumbent directors as if they were candidates de novo.
-However, the Nominating Committee recognizes the significant value of the continuing service of qualified incumbents in promoting stability and continuity, providing the benefit of the familiarity and insight into Celsion's affairs and enhancing the Board of Directors' ability to work as a collective body.
+However, the Nominating Committee recognizes the significant value of the continuing service of qualified incumbents in promoting stability and continuity, providing the benefit of the familiarity and insight into Celsion's affairs and enhancing the Board of Director's ability to work as a collective body.
 Therefore, it is the policy of the Nominating Committee, absent special circumstances, to nominate qualified incumbent directors whom the Nominating Committee believes will continue to make important contributions to the Board of Directors and who consent to stand for re-election.
-If any member of the Board does not wish to continue in service or if the Nominating Committee elects to expand the size of the Board, the following process would be followed:
+If any member of the Board does not wish to continue in service or if the Nominating Committee or the Board decides not to renominate a member, there is an existing vacancy on the Board, or the Board, upon the recommendation of the Nominating Committee elects to expand the size of the Board, the following process would be followed:

 - The Nominating Committee develops a profile for candidates' skills and experience, based on the criteria described above. - The Nominating Committee initiates a search, polling members of the Board and management, and retaining a search firm if the Committee deems this appropriate. - The Nominating Committee also considers stockholders' suggestions for nominees for directorships (other than self-nominations).
-The process by which stockholders may submit potential nominees is described below under "Stockholder Recommendation Process." - The Nominating Committee then determines the eligibility and suitability of any candidate based on the criteria described above and the Committee's search profile. - The Chairman of the Board and at least one member of the Nominating Committee interview prospective candidate(s) who satisfy the qualifications described above. - The Nominating Committee offers other Board members the opportunity to interview the candidate(s) and then meets to consider and approve the final candidate(s). - The Nominating Committee seeks full Board endorsement of the final candidate(s). - The final candidate(s) are nominated by the Board for submission to a stockholder vote or elected to fill a vacancy.
+The process by which stockholders may submit potential nominees is described below under "Stockholder Recommendation Process." - The Nominating Committee then determines the eligibility and suitability of any nominated candidate based on the criteria described above and the Committee's search profile. - The Chairman of the Board and at least one member of the Nominating Committee interview prospective candidate(s) who satisfy the qualifications described above. - The Nominating Committee offers other Board members the opportunity to interview the candidate(s) and then meets to consider and approve the final candidate(s). - The Nominating Committee seeks full Board endorsement of the final candidate(s). - The final candidate(s) are nominated by the Board for submission to a stockholder vote or elected to fill a vacancy.